Are you headed to Cancun? Do you want to get some travel tips for Cancun?

 If you have done the online version, please let us know your experience by leaving a comment!

 Do not lose this bottom form.
 You need it to board the plane for your return trip home.
 If you lose it, it will cost $40 to replace plus a lot of stress.
 This is a really important thing to know before traveling to Cancun.

 We rented a car in Cancun and it was something I will never do again.
 I have rented cars all over the world and I am here to tell you that it was not worth it for me.

 There are shuttles everywhere in Cancun.
 If you want to do excursions they provide transportation.
 The main reason we wanted to rent a car was because we wanted to take day trips from Cancun and go to Xcaret, Chichen Itza, and the city of Izamal.
 We like planning our own Cancun itinerary.

 - The cars they distribute in Mexico have high mileage, bad air conditioning, and barely work.

 - Even if you buy insurance before your trip they make you pay additional insurance to rent the car.
 It is expensive, double the price you rent the actual car for.

+As we go through some important safety tips in this Cancun travel guide, I want you to feel comfortable.
 We felt very safe in Cancun.
-One thing that makes the hotel zone safe is that there is only one road that has access to the resorts from the north and south.
+One thing that makes the Cancun hotel zone safe is that there is only one road that has access to the resorts from the north and south.

 If you stay in the resort areas you should be just fine.
 Cancun does have crime but it is mostly on the edge of the city.